ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   information {{?RFC7556}}) where available.

-- Explicit support for transport-specific features to be applied, when that particular transport be part of a chosen Protocol Stack.
+- Explicit support for transport-specific features to be applied, when that particular transport is part of a chosen Protocol Stack.

 - Explicit support for security properties as first-order transport features.